livegnik/2way-poc-design/README.md

 ## 15. Application domains

 2WAY is best suited for workflows where trust, history, and survivability matter more than raw throughput.
-Anywhere centralized backends struggle—because users need to keep operating offline, share authority across organizations, or prove provenance long after software changes—this structure shines.
+Anywhere centralized backends struggle (because users need to keep operating offline, share authority across organizations, or prove provenance long after software changes), this structure shines.

 Representative domains: